Amanda Bennett M.S., CCC-SLP

-I earned a Master's of Science Degree in Speech-Language Pathology from Brooklyn College, CUNY in 1982 and a Doctor of Education Degree in Child and Youth Studies from Nova Southeastern University in 1997.
-As a Board Recognized Child Language Specialist, my clinical areas of expertise and research interests include family-centered early intervention service delivery, pediatric language development and disorders, emergent literacy, pediatric oral-motor/feeding development and deficits, multicultural issues, and the supervisory process.
-I am an active member in ASHA and PSHA, frequently presenting at the national, state, and local levels.
-I currently serve as an Associate Editor for Communication Disorders Quarterly, a publication of The Council for Exceptional Children: Division for Communicative Disabilities and Deafness.
+I am an Associate Professor and the Founding Director of the Master’s Program in Speech-Language Pathology, who earned a Master's of Science Degree in Speech-Language Pathology from Brooklyn College, CUNY in 1982 and a Doctor of Education Degree in Child and Youth Studies from Nova Southeastern University in 1997.
+As a Board Certified Child Language Specialist (BCS-CL), my clinical areas of expertise and research interests include family-centered early intervention service delivery, pediatric language development and disorders, emergent literacy, pediatric oral-motor/feeding development and deficits, multicultural issues, and the supervisory process.
+I hold an ASHA Fellow and serve as the 2016 Chairperson of ASHA’S Multicultural Issues Board.
+I also currently serve as an Associate Editor for Communication Disorders Quarterly, a publication of The Council for Exceptional Children: Division for Communicative Disabilities and Deafness

 Clinical Faculty; Clinic Director

 I received a B.S. degree in Communication Sciences and Disorders from Marywood College, and a M.S. degree in Speech-Language Pathology from Nazareth College, Rochester, NY.
 I have worked at Marywood University since 2000 in the Department of Communication Sciences and Disorders.
 Currently, I am the clinic director for the on-campus clinic and supervise student clinicians for both diagnostic evaluations and therapeutic services.
-I do also teach within the department and my courses include Clinical Methods and Phonetics.
 My professional interests include supervision as well as individuals with cleft palate/craniofacial anomalies, dyspraxia, and aphasia.
+In addition to my department role, I also serve as the university's Faculty Athletic Representative (FAR).

-I joined MU in 2009 as an adjunct clinical supervisor assisting with speech-language-hearing screenings and language stimulation groups.
+I joined Marywood University in 2009 as an adjunct clinical supervisor assisting with speech-language-hearing screenings and language stimulation groups.
 I have become a full time clinical faculty member in August 2013.
-I am currently a lecturer for CSD 163 Introduction to Communication Sciences and Disorders, facilitator of the MU Aphasia Group and clinical supervisor for the on-campus speech-language-hearing clinic.
-I have earned my bachelor degree from Marywood University and Masters degree from the University of Maine.
+I am currently the facilitator of the Marywood University Aphasia Support Group and Clinical Supervisor for the on-campus Speech-Language-Hearing Clinic.
+I earned my Bachelor of Science Degree in Communication Sciences and Disorders from Marywood University and my Master of Arts Degree from University of Maine, Orono.
+I am a PA licensed Speech-Language Pathologist who is certified by the American Speech-Language-Hearing Association.
 I have focused my clinical practice in the treatment of both pediatric and geriatric clients in a variety of setting which include hospitals, rehabilitation centers, skilled nursing facilities, public and private schools, and private practice.
 I have clinical experience with Family Based Treatment as a service delivery model as well as teaching communication methods for reducing challenging behaviors.
 My primary areas of interest are speech-language/cognitive disorders related to aphasia and traumatic brain injury, AAC with complex communication needs, ESL/accent modification, and Language/Literacy.

 Department Administrative Assistant